bdevorem/WebPortfolio-Hugo/content/projects/atariusb/index.md

 series = [ "School" ]
 +++
-I am currently taking a course titled "Hackers in the Bazaar", which is, by all accounts, a joke course that exists solely because the department wouldn't let some professor teach the course he wanted to.
+I am currently taking a course titled "Hackers in the Bazaar", which is, by all acounts, the greatest class ever.
 Anyway, we spent class today playing classic video games brought in by students.
 I brought in a [SNES](https://en.wikipedia.org/wiki/SNES) and a copy of [Mortal Kombat](https://en.wikipedia.org/wiki/Mortal_Kombat_(1992_video_game)).